Ramadan and rewards go hand in hand. The mention of Ramadan brings charity and Quran to our minds.

 Is Quran Recitation in Ramadan Obligatory?

-Quran recitation during Ramadan is not only confined to Tarrawih prayers at night, but rather we should optimise the whole day to read Quran!
+And one shouldn’t confine their recitation of the Quran to just during Ramadan Taraweeh prayers at night, but rather optimise the whole day to read Quran!

 It is reported by Abu Hurayrah (may Allah be pleased with him) who said: Jibreel used to review the Quran with the Prophet (peace and blessings of Allah be upon him) once every year, and he reviewed it with him twice in the year in which he passed away.
 (Al-Bukhaari (4614))